MacJediWizard/escrow-buddy-enhanced/Documentation/README_ENHANCED.md

 > **Enterprise-grade FileVault key rotation without user disruption**

-This is an enhanced version of Netflix's Escrow Buddy that adds automatic background rotation capabilities, eliminating the need for users to logout for key rotation.
+Escrow Buddy Enhanced is an enhanced version of Netflix's original Escrow Buddy that adds automatic background rotation capabilities, eliminating the need for users to logout for key rotation.

 ## 🚀 What's New in Enhanced Version